Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/The Environment.md

 # The Shell Environment

-- The shell keeps track of information during a shell session called environment.
+- The shell keeps track of information during a shell session called the environment.
 - Programs use data stored in the environment to determine the system's configurations.

+## Types of Shell Environment Data

 - Shell stores two basic types of data in the environment.<br>

-    - Environment variables: Environment variables are used to pass information between processes or to configure the behavior of programs.
-They are accessible to all processes that are spawned from the shell.
+    1. Environment variables: Used to pass information between processes or configure the behavior of programs.
+Accessible to all processes spawned from the shell.
-    - Shell variables: Shell variables are used to store temporary data within a shell script or session.
-They are not visible to external programs or other shell instances.
+    2. Shell variables: Used to store temporary data within a shell script or session.
+Not visible to external programs or other shell instances.

     ```bash
         ## shell variables